rwfilice/radsearch2/README.md

 # radsearch2
-Updated version of Radsearch - with thanks and credit to the original Radsearch team from the University of Maryland (Chris Meenan, Max Warnock, Mark Daly, Christopher Toland) and Indiana University (Marc Kohli, M.D.)
+New version of Radsearch written from the ground up and using new indexing technology.
+Thanks and conceptual credit to the original Radsearch team from the University of Maryland (Chris Meenan, Max Warnock, Mark Daly, Christopher Toland) and Indiana University (Marc Kohli, M.D.).

 # Things you'll need